Combining DDD, CQRS, and Clean Architecture in Go

 The entire diff for the refactoring is available on our Wild Workouts GitHub (watch out, it’s huge!).

-If you had no chance to read previous articles yet, you know what to do!
-Even if some of the used approaches are simplified, you should already be able to use them in your project and see value from them.
+If you haven’t had the chance to read previous articles yet, you know what to do!
+Even if some of the approaches used are simplified, you should already be able to use them in your project and see value from them.

-I hope that after this article, you also see how all introduced patterns are working nicely together.
+I hope that after this article, you also see how all the introduced patterns work nicely together.
 If not yet, don’t worry.
-It took me 3 years to connect all the dots.
+It took me three years to connect all the dots.
 But it was worth the time spent.
 After I understood how everything is connected, I started to look at new projects in a totally different way.
-It allowed me and my teams to work more efficiently in the long-term.
+It allowed me and my teams to work more efficiently in the long term.

-It is also important to mention, that as all techniques, this combination is not a silver bullet.
-If you are creating project that is not complex and will be not touched any time soon after 1 month of development, probably it’s enough to put everything to one main package. 😉 Just keep in mind, when this 1 month of development will become one year!
+It’s also important to mention that, like all techniques, this combination is not a silver bullet.
+If you are creating a project that is not complex and won’t be touched any time soon after one month of development, it’s probably enough to put everything in one main package. 😉 Just keep in mind when that one month of development becomes one year!

 We will also continue these topics in the next articles.
-We will be shortly drifting to Strategic DDD Patterns, which should also help you gain a more high-level perspective on your projects.
+We will shortly drift to Strategic DDD Patterns, which should also help you gain a higher-level perspective on your projects.

-Did this article help you to understand how to connect DDD, Clean Architecture, and CQRS?
-Is something still not clear?
+Did this article help you understand how to connect DDD, Clean Architecture, and CQRS?
+Is something still unclear?
 Please let us know in the comments!
-We are happy to discuss all your doubts!
+We’re happy to discuss all your questions!

 comments powered by Disqus